LiskArchive/lisk-legacy-docs/start.md

 - [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md)
 - [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md)

-The Lisk Framework consists of a selection of various modules, which each provide a specific functionality or logic related to blockchain networks.
+The Lisk Framework consists of a selection of various Modules, which each provide a specific functionality or logic related to blockchain networks.
-The different modules are the building blocks for the backend your blockchain application.
+The different Modules are the building blocks for the backend your blockchain application.
 These building blocks can be assembled as desired to create a custom network, that is optimized to work seamlessly with your blockchain application.

 1. Setup the Framework<br>
 To get started in building your own blockchain application, set up the [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md).
-The modules come with a set of predefined default configuration, that let you start and test out your own network immediately.
+The Modules come with a set of predefined default configuration, that let you start and test out your own network immediately.

-2. Configure the modules<br>
+2. Configure the Modules<br>
-After the first successful start, feel free to configure, exchange or extend the modules, suited to your specific needs.
+After the first successful start, feel free to configure, exchange or extend the Modules, suited to your specific needs.

-3. Write own modules<br>
+3. Write own Modules<br>
-It is also possible to create own custom modules from scratch, if needed.
+It is also possible to create own custom Modules from scratch, if needed.
 For convenience, you may reuse the packages of [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md) which provide related functionalities for creating blockchain applications, like cryptography.
 Beside this, the **Lisk Framework** offers [Components](../lisk-sdk/lisk-framework/introduction.md).
-Components consist of functionalities that are useful for most modules, and provide an easy to use interface to perform actions on the application as a whole.
+Components consist of functionalities that are useful for most Modules, and provide an easy to use interface to perform actions on the application as a whole.
-<br>The [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md) initializes the modules and controls their communication between each other and with the application as a whole.
+<br>The [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md) initializes the Modules and controls their communication between each other and with the application as a whole.
-To do this, each module creates its' own communication channel, where it can publish events that it wants to share with the whole application.
+To do this, each Module creates its' own communication channel, where it can publish events that it wants to share with the whole application.
-Modules can passively listen to certain events that have been published by other modules, or they can actively ask for information from other modules.
+Modules can passively listen to certain events that have been published by other Modules, or they can actively ask for information from other Modules.

 4. Interact with your network<br>
 While your network is up and running, use [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md) to interact with the network via the CLI (Command-Line-Interface).

 5. Build the frontend<br>
-When you have the network up and running as desired, it is time to build a nice frontend for your application, so that users are satisfied using it.
+When you have the network up and running as desired, it is time to build a nice frontend for your application, so that users are happy to use it.

 ### Interact with the network